smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 I confess to being tired of trying to solve my segue \<\> viewController issues.
 I think I am going to have to make a test project to do nothing but study UINavigationController and segue code.

+### Day 14: January 16th, 2017

+**Today's Progress**: The Change log
+- Resolved my segue navigation issues with editing / adding a note.

+**Thoughts:**
+Finally resolved my navigation issues with editing a new note, after clearing out the mess created, things now work as expected.
+I am still working on updating the data source and refreshing the detail list.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS